-The AfDB's portfolio in Cote d'Ivoire currently includes 14 projects representing a total budget of Units of Account 370 million (as of May 2017, one Unit of Account amounts to USD 1.37, CFAF 822.81 or EUR 1.25), of which UA 342 million (or 88%) originate from the strategy currently underway.
-In addition to these 14 projects, 2 additional projects have not yet been signed and account for a total of UA 80 million.
-The cumulative disbursement rate for the 14 projects underway, all desks combined, is 50.72%.
-For the public desk, the disbursement rate is 22.33%, while, for the private desk, it stands at 91.94%.
+The AfDB's portfolio in Côte d'Ivoire currently includes 21 projects representing a total budget of Units of Account 752.4 million (as of 31 December 2017, one Unit of Account amounts to USD 1.42, CFAF 778.9 or EUR 1.19).
+One of these projects, the Abidjan Urban Transportation Project (Projet de Transport Urbain d'Abidjan) will benefit from additional financing of EUR 329.5 million.
+The cumulative disbursement rate for the 21 projects, all desks combined, is 18.71% For the public desk, the disbursement rate is 18.63%%, while, for the private desk, it stands at 62.22%.
 The AfDB's current portfolio in Côte d'Ivoire is relatively new, with an average age of 2.3 years, and does not include any risky or problematic projects.
-However, it should be noted that the launch of the power interconnection line component of the multinational power grid interconnection project involving Côte d'Ivoire, Liberia, Sierra Leone and Guinea (CLSG) has encountered delays since its approval in November 2013.
+However, it should be noted that the launch of the power interconnection line component of the multinational power grid interconnection project involving Côte d'Ivoire, Liberia, Sierra Leone and Guinea ("CLSG") has encountered delays since its approval in November 2013.

-The sectorial distribution of the portfolio shows a predominance in the infrastructure sector, particularly transportation (41%), followed by energy (29%), the social sector (16%), water and sanitation (7%), agriculture (6%), multi-sectorial activities (0.6%) and finance (0.4%).
+The sectorial distribution of the portfolio shows a predominance in the infrastructure sector, particularly transportation (53.97%), followed by energy (18.56%), the social sector (0.09%), water and sanitation (3.02%), agriculture (14.37%), multi-sectorial activities (2.77%) and finance (7.22%).
 This distribution accurately reflects the priorities established for the Bank's intervention strategy in Côte d'Ivoire for the 2013-2017 period, which focuses on infrastructure, basic social services and strengthening capacities in view of re-establishing essential State functions.

-The current portfolio, as a whole, can be considered healthy, and its performance is satisfactory, but urgent action is needed for certain projects, particularly multinational projects and specifically the multinational power grid interconnection project involving Côte d'Ivoire, Liberia, Sierra Leone and Guinea (CLSG).
+The current portfolio, as a whole, can be considered healthy, and its performance is satisfactory, but urgent action is needed for certain projects, particularly multinational projects and specifically the multinational power grid interconnection project involving CLSG.